mulesoft-consulting/read-transform-largefiles/README.md

 # Mule4-read-transform-largefiles
 How to deal large files using Mule4 components, read, transform and write to a working directory

-This sample project demonstrate two solutions to consume large files,
+This sample project demonstrate two solutions to consume large files:

-### Solution 1: Enabling streaming using repeatable streams
+#### Solution 1: Enabling streaming using repeatable streams
 This convenient streaming option available in Mule 4 allows storing temporary chunks of the stream on disk or in memory (see the Streaming in Mule Apps for more details regarding the strategies), so it can be accessed by multiple processors and optionally at the same time.
 This solution implements the file store strategy where small temporary files of 2 mb will be stored on disk.

-### Solution 2: Enabling streaming using MIME type
+#### Solution 2: Enabling streaming using MIME type
 For this option to work there are a few conditions:

 - The data producer (file listener in this case) needs to indicate the output is streaming=true in the media type